Sablan, Benguet: Education

+The Sablan Schools District Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public, from primary to secondary schools.

 Public schools

 As of 2014, Sablan has 14 public elementary schools and 2 public secondary schools.

 Private schools

 Saint Louis School of Sablan is the only private secondary school in the municipality, located at Barangay Poblacion.

 Transportation

-Major roads within the Sablan include the Naguilian Road (formerly Quirino Highway) and Asin–Nangalisan–San Pascual Road.
+A major road within Sablan include Naguilian Road (formerly Quirino Highway).